eternalai-org/eternal-ai/agent-launcher/crypto-agents/README.md

 ## Introduction

-Vibe Agent is a powerful framework for building AI agents that can be integrated with Vibe Desktop Apps.
+CryptoAgent is a powerful framework for building AI agents that can be integrated with CryptoAgent  Desktop Apps.
 These agents can perform various tasks, from social media interactions to complex data processing, all while maintaining secure authentication and robust error handling.

 ## Available Agents